Pupil Premium and Recovery Premium

 ensure equality of opportunity across the curriculum and beyond

 The Ofsted report on the use of the premium (Pupil Premium: Reference 120197: September 2012) outlined how the premium had been used in 262 schools.
 This report showed how difficult it often is to disaggregate pupil premium funding from general school funding.
 It is for schools to decide how the Pupil Premium is spent, since they are best placed to assess what additional provision should be made for the individual students within their responsibility.
 The benefits of some of these investments will take a few years to work through the school fully.

-The government has provided schools with £650 million, of universal Recovery Premium funding for the 2021-22 academic year.
-The aim of the funding it to help the pupils catch up on education they have missed due to the corona virus (COVID-19) pandemic.
-Schools should use this funding for specific activities to support all pupils particularly the disadvantaged and most vulnerable to make up for lost learning time over the previous months.
+The aim of the Recovery Premium funding it to help pupils catch-up on education they have missed due to the corona virus (COVID-19) pandemic.
+Schools should use this funding for specific activities to support all pupils particularly the disadvantaged and most vulnerable to make up for lost learning time and narrow the gaps in learning.

 While funding has been allocated on a per-pupil basis, schools should use the amount available to them as a single total from which to prioritise support for pupils according to their needs.

-The Recovery Premium Plan outlines how school plans to use this funding for the whole school, targeted support and wider areas in line with EEF best practice guidance.
+The Recovery Premium is in addition to the Pupil Premium and the plan below details how school plans to use this funding for the whole school, targeted support and wider areas in line with EEF best practice guidance.